ValerioS05/pj2Quizzer/README.md

 - The popups are similar regarding colors and fonts diverging only content wise and sizes.
 I used a transparent overlay and box shadows to let the user understand what are we focusing in that specifing moment giving a smoother experience.

 ### Images
 - I used images containing the usual thumb up for positive answers and thumb down for negative answers.
-Diverging also in color , green when positive and red when negative
+Diverging also in color , green when positive and red when negative.
 ---
 ![Thumb up](/assets/images/readme-images/redmeThumbUp.png)
 ![Thumb down](/assets/images/readme-images/redmeThumnDown.png)